-The LGUs shall include in their Comprehensive Land Use Plan (CLUP) all the agricultural lands as protected zones.
+9 The LGUs shall include in their Comprehensive Land Use Plan (CLUP) all the 10 agricultural lands as protected zones.

-The LGUs shall make an inventory of all agricultural lands under leasehold and shall enforce the security of tenure of tenants, right of redemption and right of first refusal on the subject land.
-The LGUs shall provide assistance and protection to tenants in agricultural lands whose landowners violate the provisions of R.A.
-No. 3844 or the Agricultural Land Reform Code.
-Tenants shall not be evicted based on unilateral termination of the tenancy relationship by landowners.
+11 The LGUs shall make an inventory of all agricultural lands under leasehold and 12 shall enforce the security of tenure of tenants, right of redemption and right of first 13 refusal on the subject land.
+The LGUs shall provide assistance and protection to 14 tenants in agricultural lands whose landowners violate the provisions of R.A.
+No. 3844 15 or the Agricultural Land Reform Code.
+Tenants shall not be evicted based on unilateral 16 termination of the tenancy relationship by landowners. establish and create fisher-folk 17 settlement areas on private or public lands, specifically those near the fishing grounds, 18 for municipal fisher-folk with security of tenure.

 Sec.
-26. Use of Municipal Waters, Beach Fronts, and Foreshore Areas. - Municipal waters shall be used exclusively by marginalized fisher-folk and allied workers.
+26. Use of Municipal Waters, Beach Fronts, and Foreshore Areas. -Municipal waters shall be used exclusively by marginalized fisher-folk and allied workers.
 They shall be given priority in the granting of permits and licenses for the establishment of fish pens, fish corrals, fish traps, shellfish culture or similar structures for culture of marine products within the municipal waters.